 Jennifer Pederson, President

-Jennifer Pederson is a consultant for Denver based technology company, D2Xchange and works seasonally for Thompson, Eich and Tyrrell CPA's of Fort Dodge.
+Jennifer Pederson is a consultant for Denver based technology company, D2Xchange and also works as an accountant at Mid-Iowa CPA’s of Fort Dodge.

 Jennifer grew up in Dallas.
 While working in Denver, she met and married FDSH alum Brian Pederson.
 The couple moved to Fort Dodge in 2012.
 They have two sons, Gavin and Kyle.

-Jennifer is also the Domestic/Sexual Assault Outreach Center Board Treasurer.
-She serves on the Fort Dodge Community School District Comprehensive School Improvement Advisory/Equity Committee and the First Presbyterian Church Nominating Committee.
+Jennifer is also the Domestic/Sexual Assault Outreach Center Board Treasurer and serves on the Fort Dodge Community School District Comprehensive School Improvement Advisory/Equity Committee.
 She is also involved in Fort Dodge Young Professionals.

 “I feel fortunate to be on the Foundation Board because I can help affect the lives of students and teachers in our district.
 I am excited to see the Foundation grow and continue to enhance learning experiences for students."